-- Overall, we rate MIT Technology Review Pro-Science based on strong sourcing of information and promotion of the consensus in scientific matters.
+- Overall, we rate MIT Technology Review Pro-Science based on the strong sourcing of information and promoting consensus in scientific matters.

 Factual Reporting: VERY HIGH

 Media Type: Website

 Traffic/Popularity: Medium Traffic

 Founded in 1899, MIT Technology Review is a bi-monthly magazine published by the Massachusetts Institute of Technology.
 The Magazine focuses on technology and innovation, as does the website.
 The current editor-in-chief is Gideon Lichfield.

 The Massachusetts Institute of Technology owns MIT Technology Review.
 Advertising and subscription fees generate revenue.

 Analysis / Bias

 In review, the magazine and website publish news on technology, technical innovation, and sustainable energy.
 Articles and headlines are free of emotional wording, such as This is the most precise 3D map of the Milky Way ever made.
 Although they rarely report on politics, they do not positively view former President Trump’s scientific positions such as The Gaping, Dangerous Hole in the Trump Administration.
 Finally, during the coronavirus of 2020, they have reported factual pro-science information.
 In general, all information is pro-science, and any bias is directed at those who reject the scientific consensus.

 Failed Fact Checks